-MPI automatically detects multiple HIPPI 800 network adapters and uses as many of them as possible when sending messages among hosts.
+The SGI implementation of MPI automatically detects multiple high speed interconnect networks, including GSN and HiPPI 800 network adapters, and attempts to use the fastest interconnect by default.
+When multiple interface adapters are detected on a host, MPI attempts to use as many of them as possible when sending messages among hosts.
 During the initialization of the MPI job, each detected adapter is tested to determine which hosts it can reach.
 The adapter is then added to the list of available adapters for messages among the reachable hosts.

 The multiboard feature is enabled by default.
-It relaxes the requirements of earlier MPI releases that the HIPPI interface adapters be located in the same board slot and have the same interface number, such as hip0.
-No single HIPPI 800 network is required to span the entire set of hosts in the cluster.
-However, to use the HIPPI OS-bypass protocol for MPI jobs running over all of the hosts in the array, any given host in the array must be able to reach any other host in the array over at least one HIPPI 800 network.
+This implementation relaxes the requirements of earlier SGI MPI releases that the HiPPI interface adapters be located in the same board slot and have the same interface number, such as hip0.